dankamongmen/notcurses/USAGE.md

   ncplane_dim_yx(n, NULL, &dimx);
   return dimx;
 }

+// Retrieve pixel geometry for the display region ('pxy', 'pxx'), each cell
+// ('celldimy', 'celldimx'), and the maximum displayable bitmap ('maxbmapy',
+// 'maxbmapx').
+Note that this will call notcurses_check_pixel_support(),
+// possibly leading to an interrogation of the terminal.
+If bitmaps are not
+// supported, 'maxbmapy' and 'maxbmapx' will be 0.
+Any of the geometry
+// arguments may be NULL.
+void ncplane_pixelgeom(struct ncplane* n, int* restrict pxy, int* restrict pxx,
+                       int* restrict celldimy, int* restrict celldimx,
+                       int* restrict maxbmapy, int* restrict maxbmapx);

 // provided a coordinate relative to the origin of 'src', map it to the same
 // absolute coordinate relative to the origin of 'dst'. either or both of 'y'